dynamsoft-docs/barcode-reader-docs-server/programming/dotnet/index.md

 Leveraging the efficiency and flexibility of the .NET language, DBR .NET Edition provides rich APIs for developers to easily integrate barcode reading functionality into your .NET applications.
 Please take a look at [API Reference]({{ site.dbr_dotnet_api}}index.html) to see details.

 As one of the functional products of the Dynamsoft Capture Vision (DCV) framework, DBR is also designed to seamlessly integrate with other DCV components and provide developers with a comprehensive set of image processing tools, which cover image capturing, content understanding, result parsing, and interactive workflow.
-If you are building such a capturing and processing solution, take a look at [Introduction to Dynamsoft Capture Vision]({{site.dcv_introduction}}){:target="_blank"}.
+If you are building such a capturing and processing solution, take a look at [Introduction to Dynamsoft Capture Vision]({{site.dcvb_architecture}}).

 Furthermore, DBR provides a powerful parameter system in order to cope with various scenarios.
-Read <a href="{{site.dbr_parameters_reference}}index.html" target="_blank">Parameter Reference</a> for details.
+Read <a href="{{site.dbr_parameters_reference}}index.html">Parameter Reference</a> for details.

 ## Getting Started with DBR .NET Edition